 - construction demolition separation for materials reuse

-- concrete collection for crushing and reuse in construction
+- concrete collection for reuse as filling in construction projects

 - waste oil collected to be used as a fuel